bigchaindb/whitepaper/README.md

 ### macOS

-On macOS you can get both binaries as part of the BasicTex package, easily install via Homebrew cask:
+On macOS you can get both binaries as part of the BasicTex package, which can be installed manually via [their package installer](http://www.tug.org/mactex/morepackages.html) or via Homebrew cask:

 ```bash
 brew cask install basictex